Nozbe/WatermelonDB/docs-master/Advanced/Sync.md

 In such cases, you could alternatively relogin (clear the database, then perform initial sync again), however:

-- Replacement Sync preserves most local changes to records (and other state such as Local Storage), so there's minimal risk for data loss
+- Replacement Sync preserves local changes to records (and other state such as Local Storage), so there's minimal risk for data loss
 - When clearing the database, you need to give up all references to Watermelon objects and stop all observation.
 Therefore, you need to unmount all UI that touches Watermelon, leading to poor UX.
 This is not required for Replacement Sync
 - On the other hand, Replacement Sync is much, much slower than Turbo Login (it's not possible to combine the two techniques), so this technique might not scale to very large datasets